deadSnowman/dndash/README.md

 # DnDash
-A DnD dashboard app written with anuglarjs
+A DnD dashboard app written with AngularJS

 Contains cards for
 - Loot splitting